PyMoDAQ/PyMoDAQ/docs/src/user_folder/data_management/data_objects.rst

 DataBase
 --------

-`DataBase`, see :ref:`data_api`, is the most basic object to store data.
+`DataBase`, see :ref:`data_api`, is the most basic object to store data (it should in fact not be used for real cases, please use DataWithAxes).
 It takes as argument a name, a :term:`DataSource`, a :term:`DataDim`, a :term:`DataDistribution`, the actual data as a list of numpy arrays (even for scalars), labels (a name for each element in the list), eventually an origin (a string from which module it originates) and optional named arguments.

 >>> import numpy as np